gretapwcpan/attention-is-all-you-need/README.md

 ### Daily Goals
 - Add meaningful objectives for your day
 - Break them down into actionable tasks
-- Complete goals to boost your companion's progress
+- Complete goals to boost your attention monster's progress
 - Build streaks for consistent productivity

 ## 🎮 Tips for Success